WICG/capability-delegation/explainers/popup-delegation.md

 Today, a service worker push notification **cannot** result in a tab opening an auxiliary view (AKA `window.open()`).
 This is because it lacks user activation.
 However, this is the current & efficient way that certain webapps, like gmail, open quick compose or preview popup windows in response to notification clicks.

-This proposal extends the **Capability Delegation** framework to bridge this gap, allowing Service Workers to receive transient capabilities upon user interaction events and delegate them to same-origin client windows.
+This proposal explores extending the **Capability Delegation** framework to bridge this gap, allowing Service Workers to delegate the ability to open a popup window to a same-origin client window upon handling user interaction events.

-Specifically:
-1. Handling a trusted notification click event grants a **transient capability** (specifically `"popup"`) scoped to that `NotificationEvent` execution context.
-2. The Service Worker can delegate this capability to a same-origin `WindowClient` via `client.postMessage(message, {delegate: 'popup'})`, consuming the capability from the event context.
-3. Upon receiving the message, the client window acquires a transient delegated `"popup"` capability token.
-4. Calling `window.open()` on the client is permitted if **either** transient user activation or the delegated `"popup"` capability is present, consuming **both** upon execution.

 ## Goals
 - Allow a Service Worker `notificationclick` event to result in a popup window created from an existing `WindowClient` (achieving parity with legacy document-bound Notification API).
 - Maintain a strict 1:1 invariant between user notification clicks and permitted popup windows (zero popup amplification).

 ## Non-Goals
 - **Fixing General Transient Activation Specification for Existing Service Worker APIs**: Currently, web specifications have a recognized gap regarding transient user activation in Service Workers.
 Certain APIs like `WindowClient.focus()` and `Clients.openWindow()` normatively require user activation in standard window contexts, but in Service Workers specifications historically relied on stop-gap prose (e.g., advising implementers to allow `focus()` or `openWindow()` during notification click events without defining a formal user activation model for workers).
-It is **not** a goal of this proposal to holistically resolve or re-specify general transient activation for those existing worker APIs, except where Capability Delegation specifically addresses delegating the `"popup"` capability to client windows.
+It is **not** a goal of this proposal to holistically resolve or re-specify general transient activation for those existing worker APIs; this proposal focuses narrowly on enabling popup creation from existing client windows.
 This should be fixed in a separate effort.
 - **Frame-to-Frame / Window-to-Iframe Popup Delegation**: Allowing one frame, which currently can create an aux popup window, to delegate this ability to another frame (either an iframe or a separate document tab).
 See [Future Considerations](#future-considerations-frame-to-frame-popup-delegation).
 - **Cross-Origin Support**: The document is always same-origin as the service worker.